TooManyBees/avatar-editor/README.md

 The Midgaard Royal Surveyors' Guild does not guarantee that it will parse and serialize an area file with 100% fidelity.
 The following limitations are known and probably will not be fixed.

 * Ordering of resets is not preserved.
 They are always sorted by vnum, except for inv/eq resets which are grouped with their associated mob reset.
+* On multi-line strings (descriptions, edescs, door descs, adescs, kspawns) trailing whitespace will be trimmed a single newline.

 ## Building